 As for whether or not her reading was accurate, I think she pegged me pretty well.
 The predictions she made for other people wouldn’t have fit me, like “You’re going to work in real estate development.”
 But her predictions for me are either already in the process of manifesting, or they’re natural extensions of my work.
-I’ve already been teaching about spirituality on this web site — it even has its own category, and that’s something I’ve been planning to do a lot more of.
+I’ve already been teaching about spirituality on this web site.
 My work is clearly holistic because I address all aspects of personal development, not just a small slice like productivity.
 I already speak in front of people locally, and I’m working on expanding that (I’ve been in Toastmasters for nearly two years now).
 The only real up-in-the-air element that Sylvia provided is whether or not I’ll get into healing work down the road.
 And that’s a possibility because two women that have been taking on bigger roles in my life are both Reiki masters, and I recently watched a few DVDs on Reiki and another on Qi Gong.
 Of course, by getting this reading in advance, there’s no way to know when it actually occurs if her reading was predictive or causal or a mixture of both.
 But for now I intend to proceed on course, albeit one which has taken a very unexpected turn.
 I enjoyed my 30 seconds with Sylvia, and not everyone seemed to like the answers they got as much as I did.
 She even poked a few jibes at people.
 I came away with the impression that she does indeed have well-developed psychic abilities.
 Personally I think her style suits her well because there’s a tendency for people to become addicted to psychic advice and give up their free will, and of course that isn’t why we’re here.

 Erin: I have mixed feelings about Sylvia Browne.
 On the one hand, I think she is a legitimate and gifted psychic.
 But on the other, she doesn’t use the love energy to get her point across that Doreen Virtue uses.
 Sylvia tells it like it is, and if you ask a question she thinks is kind of stupid, she’ll tell you (in front of thousands of people no less).
 I did find her to be extremely amusing and down to earth.
 This is a woman who does not put on airs; her confidence in herself and her abilities is staggering.
 She used a raffle ticket process to select audience members to read for, so I used all my psychic connections — calling in all sorts of favors with the spirits — to get her to select Steve’s ticket.
 And she did.
 Lucky for Steve he asked a good question, and Sylvia seemed quite impressed with Steve’s future.
 She said she saw him speaking to masses of people about spirituality.
 And she also acknowledged that he seemed to have quite a bit on his future plate.
 If you know Steve, you don’t have to be psychic to know that’s true.
 I have a new respect for Sylvia and a great deal of empathy for what she must have to deal with.